 - the type and amount of alcohol you’re drinking

 - what you’ve eaten recently

 - your stress levels at the time

 So if you’re driving, it’s better to have none for the road.

 Conversations about drinking and driving tend to focus on the limit and just how complicated it is in practice – you simply can’t buy alcohol in the quantities referred to in the law – who has ever asked for 79 mg of alcohol?
-So the RSP stance is perfectly straight forward – don’t worry about the complications of the law, or wait to be told what an acceptable risk looks like, simply choose a personal zero limit yourself; just choose zero.
+So the Road Safety stance is perfectly straight forward – don’t worry about the complications of the law, or wait to be told what an acceptable risk looks like, simply choose a personal zero limit yourself; just Choose Zero.

 Promote the campaign to your local pub, club and off-licence by displaying our campaign poster.
 To receive a poster email firstname.lastname@example.org.